mplumejeau/UnlockMaker/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation

+GTK4 (Linux OS):

+If you want to modified the application, as a developer, and be able to build and run a project or just use the application we have created, the gtk4 libraries are required.

+To get them you need to install the gtk4 packages.
+	1.)
+Open a terminal.
+		2.a) If you expect to develop an application, tap this command on the terminal:
+		'sudo apt install libgtk-4-dev'

+		2.b) if you expect to use a gtk application, tap this command on the terminal:
+		'sudo apt install libgtk-4-1'

+	4.)
+Enter your login to authorize the downloading of the gtk4 packtages.

 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

 ## Usage